glouw/pather/README.md

 Collaborative diffusion path finding.

-Time complexity dependent on map size and not the number of sprites (unlike A*).
+Time complexity purely depends on map size (or hero aura size with a bit of a tweeking).

 Dependencies: